openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

   output_variables:
 ```

-List the relevant variables of input (and of output) of the function you want to test under `input_variables: ` (and `output_variables: `).
-Write each variable on one line, indented with four spaces.
+As sublists of the associative arrays `input_variables: ` (and `output_variables: `), specify the variables of input (and of output) of the function you want to test as follows:

 ```yaml
 - name: "IRPP - Célibataire ayant des revenus salariaux (1AJ) de 20 000 €"